kallaspriit/fiware/context-broker/README.md

 --------------
 `npm run server`

-### Testing that server is working
+### Test server and view help
-Open browser at [http://localhost:1028/](http://localhost:1028/), it should respond with a hello.
+Open browser at [http://localhost:1028/](http://localhost:1028/).
+It should display some help info.

 ### Mirror request